SAP-samples/teched2025-AI166/exercises/ex5/README.md

 2. Start a New Conversation, and ask Joule for Consultants to guide you to change the passcode policy by contextualizing your requirement.
    Example query:
    > **I am a Mobile Services Administrator.
 I have received complaints that 8 characters is too long.
 So after a security audit, I am allowed to reduce it to 5 characters, but the passcode should have at least one upper case, and one lower case character.
-How do I make this change in Mobile Services cockpit?**
+How do I make this change in Mobile Services admin UI?**

 3. Follow the steps mentioned by Joule for Consultants.